arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

 Python must be doing something beautiful internally to support integers of arbitrary sizes and today we find out what's under the hood!

-# How integers are represented in python?
+# How integers are defined in python?
 An integer in Python is a C struct defined as following

 ```c